JensVisbech/JensVisbech.github.io/index.md

-### Conference participations and talks
+### Conference participation and talks
 - **2023**
   - ISOPE2023, Ottawa, Canada: "A high-order spectral element based time-domain simulation of a model-scale floating offshore wind turbine".
   - CFC2023, Cannes, France: "Solving the linear radiation problem in 3D using the spectral element method".
-  - SIAM CSE23, Amsterdam, The Netherlands: "Solving the 2D poisson equation with a spectral element based shifted boundary method".
+  - SIAM CSE23, Amsterdam, The Netherlands: "Solving the 2D Poisson equation with a spectral element based shifted boundary method".

 - **2022**
   - IWWWFB37, Giardini Naxos, Italy: "Efficient computation of the linear radiation problem using a spectral element method".